MrJohn91/Attribution-Pipeline-Orchestration/README.md

 ## Conclusion

-This pipeline automates the attribution of conversions to marketing channels using the **IHC Attribution Model**, powered by **Airflow** for automation and scheduling.
-It processes data from an **SQLite** database, sends it to the **IHC Attribution API**, and writes the results back to the database.
-Visualizations provide insights into channel performance, enabling more informed marketing decisions.
+This project builds a pipeline to attribute conversions to marketing channels using the IHC Attribution Model.
+Initially developed manually, the pipeline processes data from an SQLite database, sends it to the IHC Attribution API, and stores the results back.
+Airflow was then integrated to automate the pipeline for future data processing, ensuring automatic execution when new data is available.
+Visualizations from the processed data provide insights into marketing channel performance, supporting data driven decision making, marketing strategy and ROI optimization.

 ## Next Steps